 I’ve been honored to achieve that simple connection with others through Our Daily Crime.
 Some I know about, because people comment.
 I may be making other connections that are invisible to me.
 Contrary to the best advice, I don’t have social media accounts.
 I don’t have a Facebook page.
 If a reader connects with my words or finds some kind of value in the experience I share and doesn’t comment or email me, I don’t know anything about it, but I have faith.
-I believe there are others out there who think about relationships, empowerment, being a woman and what it means to be alive on Earth today.
-I think there are readers who can deal with sentences more complex than five words and read a paragraph of several sentences.
-I think a blog about rules for success should be titled, clearly and honestly, Rules For Success.
+I believe there are others out there who think about relationships, empowerment, being a woman, and what it means to be alive on Earth today.
+I believe there are readers who can deal with sentences more complex than five words and read a paragraph of several sentences.
+I think a post about rules for success should be titled, clearly and honestly, Rules For Success.
 I’m not a click bait engineer.

 I don’t regret a minute of research or reading I’ve done about writing and blogging, and I wish those writers the success they seek.
 They’ve helped, especially their content that I couldn’t use.
 All those rules set off a lot of feelings.
 I hardly ever met a rule I didn’t want to challenge, and my feelings showed me the way into my own definition of success.